Dynamic analysis enhances issue resolution: Approach

 \textbf{Adaptive Granularity Iteration}.
 Static configurations struggle to adapt to the dynamic complexity of defects.
 To prevent deep call stacks from triggering context explosion, we introduce a dynamic adjustment mechanism.
-When trace logs exceed the valid context window, an overflow signal triggers iterative correction, prompting the agent to reduce trace depth and rerun.
-By dynamically adjusting analysis granularity based on complexity, this mechanism completely avoids situations where excessive logs prevent dynamic analysis, enabling the module to dynamically adapt to different model context windows.
+When execution traces exceed the valid context window, an overflow signal triggers iterative correction, prompting the agent to reduce trace depth and rerun.
+By adjusting analysis granularity based on complexity, this mechanism completely avoids situations where excessive execution traces prevent dynamic analysis, enabling the module to dynamically adapt to different model context windows.